 Ortigia Street Market

-Via Emmanuele de Benedictis, the main drag of Ortigia's outdoor market — which extends just off the Temple of Apollo, near Piazza Pancali — hosts a lively market each morning.
-(At 13:00, everything's on the push list; by 14:00, the market is gone…not a trace.)
-It's also a fun place to browse for a meal (they're all open at lunch, and about half are open for dinner; everything is closed Sunday).
+Via Emanuele de Benedictis, the main drag of Ortigia's outdoor market, hosts a lively market each morning (at 13:00, the activity begins to die down, and by 14:00, food vendors are gone).
+The eateries along this street are also fun to browse for a meal (the eateries along are all open at lunch, and about half are open for dinner; everything is closed Sunday).
 Options include the popular Caseificio Borderi, a touristy but tasty deli that's good for grabbing a sandwich to go.

 Siracusa's cathedral is a delightful and engaging potpourri of the civilizations that have called Sicily home.
 The exterior (including the stately Baroque facade, and the ancient exoskeletal columns around the side) is fascinating enough, but the interior is well worth a visit for its surprising integration of architectural styles.

 This charming 80-seat theater is run by the hardworking Mauceri family, who have a passion for this traditional art (and also run the small Puppet Museum a few blocks away).
 On most evenings, they perform an episode of a traditional saga, recounting the adventures of Charlemagne and the French knights.
 The stories are like old-time serial melodramas of good versus evil, with superhero characters that captivate children.
-The play is in Italian, but they provide an English synopsis.
+The play is in Italian, but they provide an English introduction.
 While the storylines can be complex, the presentation and effects are entertaining beyond any language barrier.
-Consider reserving ahead if here in July or August.
+Advance tickets are smart for July and August.

 The archaeological park with much of the ruins of ancient Syracuse is on the mainland, about 1.5 miles from Ortigia; it's quick and easy to reach by bus or taxi.
 It holds a big Greek theater, the remains of a water system, the footprint of a sacrificial altar, a (later) Roman amphitheater, and the immense quarry where thousands of slaves cut the stone that made it all.
 In summer the Greek theater hosts open-air performances.

-This agriturismo, 20 minutes east of Agrigento, produces almonds and olive oil on their large working farm.
-Twelve posh rooms are housed in a cluster of elegantly restored farm buildings, and four country-style rooms fill a former train station.
+This agriturismo, 20 minutes southeast of Agrigento, produces almonds and olive oil on their large working farm.
+Eleven posh rooms are housed in a cluster of elegantly restored farm buildings, and four country-style rooms fill a former train station.

 Despite its lazy beach-town ambience, Cefalù has one of Sicily's most interesting cathedrals — a classic Norman fortified church, with stout towers, narrow windows, and zipper-toothed crenellations.
-The stern-looking church, built between 1131 and 1240, hides an elegant surprise inside: a monumental, glittering mosaic of Christ Pantocrator, considered the most elegant in Sicily.
+The stern-looking church, built between 1131 and 1240, hides an elegant surprise: inside is a monumental, glittering mosaic of Christ Pantocrator, considered the most elegant in Sicily.

-This is the place for a traditional and fancy seafood dinner on Cefalù's Via Bordonaro, where Nicola, Sauro, and Paolo take pride in their fish and meat dishes.
+This is the place for a traditional and fancy seafood dinner on Cefalù's Via Bordonaro, where Nicola and Paolo take pride in their fish and meat dishes.
 The romantic seaside terrace is swoon-worthy at sunset.

-The public is welcome to wander the halls of this collection of fully clothed and remarkably preserved bodies, but — out of respect for the dead — photography is not allowed (postcards are available).
-The crypt lies at the western edge of Palermo, about a mile and a half from the center of town (walkable, but served by frequent buses).
+The public is welcome to wander the halls of this collection of fully clothed and remarkably preserved bodies, but — out of respect for the dead — photography is not allowed (plenty of postcards are for sale).
+The crypt lies at the western edge of Palermo, about 1.5 miles from the center of town.

 Maria's bakery is an Erice institution, and her almond-based sweets have become famous in Italy.
 As a child in the 1950s, Maria was sent to live in a convent, where she learned baking techniques from the nuns.
 When she was old enough to leave, she took the recipes she'd learned and opened her own pastry shop — a rare thing for a woman to do at the time.
 Specialties include tette delle monache ("nuns' breasts"), genovesi (pastries with custard or ricotta filling), and fresh cannoli.
 Maria and her assistants can assemble a sampler tray of indulgent sweets if you can't decide where to start.